AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 });
 ```

-In this sample event listeners are used to draw a chart in the tooltip:
+In the sample below HTML tooltip listeners and point event listeners are used to draw a chart in the tooltip:

 {sample}CS\_Tooltip\_24{sample}